 - Dumbledore basically approached Snape while he was still a student in the school.
 (In the aftermath of the werewolf caper perhaps?)
 Offered him the option of going into hiding if the DEs ever approached and tried to recruit him.
 Snape was later approached by the DEs, but he offered to spy rather than hide.
 Dumbledore could hardly refuse him.
 He may have made a point of teaching the boy Occlumency in preparation.
 The poor penitent DE story is a double-bluff cover from the Voldemort end.

 Unlikely as it may seem, at the end of HBP we still hadn’t anything to absolutely contradict that last possibility.
-In fact, pushing back Snape’s known involvement with Dumbledore to the night of the Prophecy, based upon his actions from that point, tended to support it.
+In fact, with the conflicting reports of what took place the night Trelawney spouted her Prophecy pushing back Snape’s known involvement with Dumbledore to the night of the Prophecy was made, based upon his actions from that point, tended to support it.
 As did Phineas Nigellus’s snide little endorsement in response to Albus’s profession of faith in Snape.

 • • • •